denuoweb/denuowebsite/README.md

 A Firebase + Google Cloud Run powered site for Denuo Web, LLC.
 The frontend is a Vite/React app with a Firebase-authenticated admin dashboard that edits Firestore-driven content.
 The backend is a minimal Express API deployed to Cloud Run for contact capture and admin utilities.
 CI/CD is wired through GitHub Actions.

+## Prerequisites
+- Node.js 20 (use `nvm use 20` or install via nvm) + npm
+- Firebase CLI: `npm install -g firebase-tools`
+- Terraform >= 1.6 (if using `infra/terraform`)
+- Google Cloud SDK (`gcloud`) if you plan to deploy/run Cloud Run manually or authenticate Terraform via ADC
+- GitHub access to set repo secrets for CI/CD

 ## Project layout
 - `web/` – React + Vite SPA with Firebase Auth + Firestore-driven content and admin dashboard
 - `api/` – Express API for Cloud Run (`/health`, `/contact`, `/admin/status`)